 This makes for pretty sobering reading, and it’s no wonder that the UK’s small and medium sized businesses are facing a fight for survival.
-Throw Covid-19 into the mix, and you can see how it’s absolutely critical for the financial health of your business to have a robust credit control policy and procedures in place.
+Throw Covid-19 into the mix, and you can see how it’s absolutely critical for the financial health of your business to have a robust credit control policy and procedure in place.

-We’ve created these easy-to-follow tips which will allow you to collect your outstanding debts quickly and with confidence:
+We’ve created these easy-to-follow tips which will allow you to collect your outstanding debts quickly and with confidence.

 If a stranger turns up at your home and asks to borrow some money you’re not going to hand it over without first being confident that they’ve got the means to pay you back.
 So why act differently when it’s your business?